 Generally considered property of value, such as bank accounts, investments, real estate, and/or business holdings.
 Asset values held by parents and/or the student are usually used in calculating an expected family contribution towards educational expenses.

-The result of a student applying for financial aid is an award notification.
-A financial aid “award” is not necessarily a prize or recognition, but rather an offer of the levels of aid for which the student has been determined to be eligible.
+The result of a student applying for financial aid is a notification of an offer of aid.
+A financial aid offer identifies levels of aid for which the student has been determined to be eligible.

 Refer to “Accounts Receivable.”